 J. George Shanthikumar joined the Krannert School as the Richard E. Dauch Chair in Manufacturing and Operations Management in 2009.
+In 2014, he is recognized as the University Distinguished professor of Management.
 Before joining Purdue, he was a Chancellor’s Professor of Industrial Engineering and Operations Research at the University of California, Berkeley, CA. He received the B. Sc. degree in mechanical engineering from the University of Sri Lanka, Peradeniya, and the M. A. Sc. and Ph.
 D. degrees in industrial engineering from the University of Toronto, Toronto, Canada.

 His research interests are in integrated inter-disciplinary decision making, model uncertainty & learning, production systems modeling and analysis, queueing theory, reliability, scheduling, semiconductor yield management, simulation, stochastic processes, and sustainable supply chain management.
 He has written or written jointly over 300 papers on these topics.
 He is a coauthor (with John A. Buzacott) of the book Stochastic Models of Manufacturing Systems and a coauthor (with Moshe Shaked) of the book Stochastic Orders and Their Applications and the book Stochastic Orders.